justenlu/hymngadget/README.md

 HymnGadget is a prototype of a single page application for publishing song books in the web.
 It was designed specially thinking of the hymnal book of the [Evangelical Lutheran Church of Finland](https://evl.fi/en/).
 It was a part of a study project of a church music student in The [Sibelius Academy](https://www.uniarts.fi/en/units/sibelius-academy/) of the University of the Arts Helsinki, Finland.
 The study project ended in 2013.
 The Finnish name of HymnGadget is Veisuuvekotin.
 More information is available in [veisuuvekotin.net](https://veisuuvekotin.net) (in Finnish).

 HymnGadget should be treated as a prototype that is not recommended for real life use.
 There are security holes that should be fixed and there certainly is annoying and even restricting bugs in the code.
+See [Issues](https://github.com/justenlu/hymngadget/issues) for some more information.

 ## Features